 It’s been a while since I took a good inward look at my social media habits.
 This book forced me to do that – and I didn’t like what I saw.

 To list out what Cal mentions about social media addiction is basically just looking in the mirror for me and many people.
 We pick our phones to fill time, creating a loop of services that provide us with variable rewards that keep us coming back for more.

 I check Twitter, then Facebook, then Reddit, then Instagram.
-After that I go back to Twitter and see what’s new since last time.
+After that, I go back to Twitter and see what’s new since last time.
 Then back to Reddit.
 There’s always something new to read, someone new to follow, or a subreddit I haven’t yet explored.
-This is the content treadmill has no end and is a dangerous place to get on.
+This is the content treadmill that has no end and is dangerous to get on.

 He’s careful to say that social media (or any service that we mindlessly consume) aren’t bad, but our relationship with it can be unhealthy.

 One thing that stuck with me was the idea that all that time spent on them makes it feel like we’re connected to people, but in reality, we aren’t.
+Liking a friend’s post about their vacation isn’t the same as having a discussion about the trip.
 It’s time away from building real friendships and growing real relationships.

 It’s possible to have relationships online – that’s not in dispute.
-What is apparent though is that there are many surface level relationships which could be deepened by more direct connections.
+What is apparent though is that there are many surface-level relationships that could be deepened by more direct connections.